Electromechanical Engineering Technology - Automation

 - Establish and maintain inventory, records, and documentation systems to meet organizational and industry standards and requirements.

-- Select and purchase electromechanical equipment, components, and systems that fulfill job requirements and functional specifications.
+- Select and purchase electromechanical equipment, components, and systems that fulfil job requirements and functional specifications.

 - Specify, coordinate, and apply quality-control and quality-assurance programs and procedures to meet organizational standards and requirements.